ddoronin/rinzler/README.md

 Traditionally back-end was required to parse database data (BSON for mongo), transform it into Java/C#/JavaScript or any other language objects in memory, than serialize in JSON and send it to a web browser over HTTP.
 All these layers of parsing, transformations and serializations take time and computational resources.

-With `b-flow` it's not a case any more!
+With `rinzler` it's not a case any more!
 Grab BSON and pass it throught as is!

 ## Proposition